AliceO2Group/AliceO2/Framework/Core/COOKBOOK.md

 notice that the GUI will not function properly if you do so.

+### Vectorised input

+Sometimes data processing requires to group together multiple messages in one single multipart vector, so that they can be multiplexed on the same InputSpec.
+This is in particular the case for the RAW data coming out of the (Sub)TFBuilder.
+In order to do so you need to make sure that the sender sends all the parts to be multiplexed in a single go.
+On the receiving side, you will get a single entry in the InputRecord and you can get the number of combined parts via `InputRecord::getNoParts()`.
+You can each of the parts by providing the entra parameter parts to the `InputRecord::get()` method.

 ### Using command line options in DataProcessorSpec

 Command line options for a given DataProcessorSpec are defined as a std::vector\<ConfigParamSpec\>.